EM 26 - Newest Campaign Tricks 2

 At this point “mego”, which every journalist will recognize as “my eyes glazed over”, and drowsiness began to overtake me.
 Unable to read further I turned to the ESP, copied the full statement and fed it in.
 A few seconds later I discovered the following.

-Judging from the repetitions of her words, the “world” is important to Hillary, and so is “America”.
+Judging from the repetitions of her words, the “world” was important to Hillary, and so was “America”.
 But her statement repeated another word even more often, and that was “Hillary” herself.

 Next, McCain came under scrutiny.
-The header on his web site calls him simply “McCain”.
-It’s got an earthy ring, and suggests a Hollywood figure who stands up for justice in a cruel world, like a weather-beaten cowboy or your favorite rogue cop.
-McCain does have a summary of issues.
+The header on his web site called him simply “McCain”.
+It had an earthy ring, and suggested a Hollywood figure who stands up for justice in a cruel world, like a weather-beaten cowboy or your favorite rogue cop.
+McCain did have a summary of issues.
 So, I began reading,

 “America’s economic progress requires that the federal government abide by the same standards of common sense and fiscal restraint as…”